VictoriaMilani/vmilani.github.io/research.md

 ## Working Papers

 Sant'Anna, Hugo.
 "Assortative Matching and the Gender Wage Gap."
-Aug 2024 (upcoming) <br />
+2024 <br />
 *Job Market Paper* [[details](/workingpapers/assortmatch.md)]

 Sant'Anna, Hugo and Samyam Shrestha.
 "The Effects of the Venezuelan Refugee Crisis on the Brazilian Labor Market."
 Apr 2024 <br />